 Users can take the training on computers, tablets, or smartphones and can bookmark their progress.

-Our training complies with legal requirements to make the training accessible to users with disabilities (Section 508 and WCAG requirements).
+Our training complies with legal requirements to make the training accessible to users with disabilities, such as Section 508 and WCAG requirements.

 We make delivering the course to your employees effortless either on our Learning Management System “LMS” or your LMS.

 Users call us with tech support questions, not you!

 Court cases and state laws, such as California AB 1825 and SB 1343, make clear that training providers must have expertise in the prevention of harassment, discrimination, and retaliation to be qualified to provide sexual harassment training.

 Unlike most providers, Clear Law has the required legal expertise in-house.
 With Clear Law’s in-house Compliance Advisory Team of former employment law attorneys, you can be assured that the training is legally accurate and kept up-to-date with any legal changes from around the country.